How to record a customer advance payment

 • Date: Enter the date the payment was received

-Once done, click the "Save" button.
+Once done, click the "Record" button.

 Wafeq will automatically generate a credit note linked to this advance, which can later be applied to the customer’s future invoices.